nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 ### Zelbess

 - Head downstairs and down the ladder to the last room before the guard to talk to the sage.
 Try to follow him through the door.
-- Go talk to Fargo.
+- Go up one floor and head to the upper left door.
+Go talk to Fargo.
+- Go to the door below you.
 Play Roulette with him and try and get the cursor between North and East using paused to make sure it lands there.
 Hold X and unpause and you should hit South.
-Also if Fargo lands on East just hold X.
+If Fargo lands on East just hold X.
 - **Go downstairs and go to the inn (below the casino)**
 - Go watch the magic show in the first door past the ladder.
 Re-enter to get turned into cats and go unrig the game.
 Go back and talk to Fargo again, beat him this time, put Sprigg into First.
   - Menu - Allocate Elements (The notes presume you're doing this menu before Sage to listen to Dilemma, tho it's not recommended because sometimes you slow down the menus to listen more.
 Truly a Dilemma.)